benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 ## IV.
 Meditation

 This is the part where I go out on a limb and talk about something that isn't at all tech-related.
 But there's no getting around it.
-Remember, this is the map of the journey *as I experienced it*, and I would be remiss to leave meditation out of the picture.
+This is the map of the journey *as I experienced it*, and I would be remiss to leave meditation out of the picture.
 It's been absolutely crucial for me.